kairosity/mp4-lionize/README.md

 12. Commit these changes and push to github & thus Heroku (because of automatic deployments) and the build will collect all the Static files and place them in the S3 bucket and Heroku will then serve them successfully.

-13. Then create a new folder in the S3 bucket called Media and set permissions to grant publin-read access as below:
+13. Then create a new folder in the S3 bucket called Media and set permissions to grant publib-read access as below:

 <p align="center">
     <img src="static/images/deployment/s3-media-files-permissions.png">